 - Lastly, but very important – respect your fellow travelers time.
 Safaris are expensive, often once-in-a-lifetime trips, so don’t monopolize the game drives.
 Understand that the truck will not stop for you to get the perfect photograph.
 If you’re easily frustrated by missed sightings, then book a dedicated birding tour.

-Safari birding destinations and photos of African birds
+Safari birding destinations with photos of birds of Africa

 We’ve traveled twice on safari in Africa, both times in September when the bird migration season was past, but we still saw some incredible birds.
 These safaris weren’t focused on bird life, but we managed to get some pictures of the special ones we saw.
 Hope you enjoy!